tonyhbc/surviv/README.md

 ### 1) Cox IV via orthogonality method-of-moments (Cox OMOM)

-An IV estimator for the Cox proportional hazards model based on self-orthogonality of IV relative to unmeasured confounder to construct MOM-stype estimating equations.
-[MacKenzie et al. 2014](https://link.springer.com/article/10.1007/s10742-014-0117-x).
+An IV estimator for the Cox proportional hazards model based on self-orthogonality of IV relative to unmeasured confounder to construct MOM-stype estimating equations ([MacKenzie et al. 2014](https://link.springer.com/article/10.1007/s10742-014-0117-x)).

 - **Estimate:** marginal log hazard ratio
 - **Use when:** one has a baseline IV, a numeric/binary baseline treatment, and want a marginal hazard ratio estimand from Cox model.